astronomer/airflow-guides/guides/scheduling-in-airflow.md

 - **`timetable`**: A property of a DAG that dictates the data interval and logical date for each DAG Run.
 Timetables can be defined explicitly within the DAG (more on this below), or will be determined automatically by Airflow in cases where a `schedule_interval` is provided.
 - **`start_date`**: The first date your DAG will be executed.
 This parameter is required for your DAG to be scheduled by Airflow.
 - **`end_date`**: The last date your DAG will be executed.
 This parameter is optional.
 - **Backfilling and Catchup**: We won't cover these concepts in depth here, but they can be related to scheduling.
-We recommend reading [the documentation](https://airflow.apache.org/docs/apache-airflow/1.10.1/scheduler.html#backfill-and-catchup) on them to understand how they work and whether they're relevant for your use case.
+We recommend reading [the Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/1.10.1/scheduler.html#backfill-and-catchup) on them to understand how they work and whether they're relevant for your use case.

 > Note: in this guide we do not cover the `execution_date` concept, which has been deprecated as of Airflow 2.2.
 If you are using older versions of Airflow, review [this doc](https://airflow.apache.org/docs/apache-airflow/stable/dag-run.html) for more on `execution_date`.

-As a simple example of how these concepts fit together, say we have a DAG that is scheduled to run every 5 minutes.
-Taking the most recent DAG Run, the logical date is `2021-10-08 19:12:36`, which is the same as the data interval start shown in the screenshot below.
-The data interval end is 5 minutes later.
+As a simple example of how these concepts work together, say we have a DAG that is scheduled to run every 5 minutes.
+Taking the most recent DAG Run, the logical date is `2021-10-08 19:12:36`, which is the same as the `data_interval_start` shown in the screenshot below.
+The `data_interval_end` is 5 minutes later.

 ![5 Minute Example DAG](https://assets2.astronomer.io/main/guides/scheduling-in-airflow/5_min_example.png)

-If we looks at the next run in the UI, which represents the *next* logical date, it shows `2021-10-08 19:17:36`.
-This is 5 minutes after the previous logical date, and the same as the data interval end of the last DAG Run since there are no "holes" in the schedule.
-The data interval of the next DAG run is also shown, and Run After, which is the date and time the DAG Run will be scheduled, is the same as the end of the data interval `2021-10-08 19:22:36`.
+If we look at the next run in the UI, the logical date is `2021-10-08 19:17:36`.
+This is 5 minutes after the previous logical date, and the same as the `data_interval_end` of the last DAG Run since there are no "holes" in the schedule.
+The data interval of the next DAG Run is also shown.
+Run After, which is the date and time that the next DAG Run is scheduled for, is the same as the current DAG Run's `data_interval_end`: `2021-10-08 19:22:36`.

 ![5 Minute Next Run](https://assets2.astronomer.io/main/guides/scheduling-in-airflow/5_min_next_run.png)